Signing-up for our intensive coding course is a big decision.

 7. How will you support participants to secure employment?

-Although specific jobs with particular organisations are not guaranteed, we have developed partnerships with almost 100 employers in Scotland, from start-ups to global names such as Skyscanner and Adobe.
+Although specific jobs with particular organisations are not guaranteed, we have developed partnerships with over 160 employers in Scotland, from start-ups to global names such as Skyscanner and Adobe.

-It might help to know that 90% of our students are in work within six months of graduating, of those 50% are in jobs in the first six weeks*.
+It might help to know that 90% of our students are in work within five months of graduating, of those 50% are in jobs in the first six weeks*.

 Throughout the course we help students figure out what the best first step into employment is for them.
 Our employer team will have regular catch-ups with each student to talk about what technologies they’re enjoying the most, and what features they’re looking for in their new career which helps to point students in the right direction for them.